Sky Go

-Sky Go is a streaming television service from Sky Group provided free for Sky TV subscribers in the United Kingdom and Republic of Ireland.
+Sky Go is a streaming television service from Sky Group provided free for Sky TV subscribers in the United Kingdom and Ireland.
 It complements Sky TV by allowing subscribers to watch live and on demand Sky TV via an internet connection on the go.
 The Sky Go app is available on Windows and Mac computers and also on Android and iOS devices.

 Overview

 On demand content comprises sports highlights, latest news, movies and TV programmes.
-Content is viewable for a limited amount of time and is protected by digital rights management software provided by Microsoft and the NDS Group, and therefore cannot be copied to disc or viewed beyond the date carried by its license.
+Content is viewable for a limited amount of time and is protected by digital rights management software provided by Microsoft and the NDS Group, and therefore cannot be copied to disc or viewed beyond the date carried by its licence.
 The service is available at no extra cost to existing Sky TV customers, with accessible content depending on the subscriber's Sky package.
 Non-Sky TV customers can access the service by subscribing on a pay-per-view basis.

 Sky Go is viewable on up to two devices, with the ability to increase this to four devices with Sky Go Extra for a monthly fee.
 The now-deprecated Microsoft Silverlight 3.0 browser plug-in is required to play content on computers.
 Due to viewing rights, certain programmes are not available to watch via Sky Go, and are 'blacked out' from the schedule.
 To have access to the full selection of live TV channels available on Sky Go, users will need a subscription to the relevant Sky TV packages that correspond to the available channels.